-- 21. Takes note with appreciation of the guiding principles on extreme poverty and human rights, adopted by the Human Rights Council in its resolution 21/11, as a useful tool for States in the formulation and implementation of poverty reduction and eradication policies, as appropriate; - 22.
-Encourages Governments, relevant United Nations bodies, funds and programmes and the specialized agencies, other intergovernmental organizations and national human rights institutions, as well as non-governmental organizations and non-State actors, and the private sector, including the corporate sector, to consider the guiding principles in the formulation and implementation of their policies and measures concerning persons affected by extreme poverty; - 23.
-Requests the Office of the United Nations High Commissioner for Human Rights to disseminate the guiding principles, as appropriate; - 24.
-Welcomes the efforts of entities throughout the United Nations system to incorporate the 2030 Agenda and the Sustainable Development Goals set out therein into their work; - 25.
-Takes note of the work undertaken by the Special Rapporteur of the Human Rights Council on extreme poverty and human rights, including his report submitted to the General Assembly at its seventy-fourth session28 and his report submitted to the Assembly at its seventy-fifth session,29 and notes the work of the Secretary-General to address the issues referred to therein; - 26.
-Decides to consider the question further at its seventy-seventh session, under the sub-item entitled "Human rights questions, including alternative approaches for improving the effective enjoyment of human rights and fundamental freedoms" of the item entitled "Promotion and protection of human rights".
+- 22. Takes note with appreciation of the guiding principles on extreme poverty and human rights, adopted by the Human Rights Council in its resolution 21/11, as a useful tool for States in the formulation and implementation of poverty reduction and eradication policies, as appropriate; - 23.
+Encourages Governments, relevant United Nations bodies, funds and programmes and the specialized agencies, other intergovernmental organizations and national human rights institutions, as well as non-governmental organizations and non-State actors, and the private sector, including the corporate sector, to consider the guiding principles in the formulation and implementation of their policies and measures concerning persons affected by extreme poverty; - 24.
+Requests the Office of the United Nations High Commissioner for Human Rights to disseminate the guiding principles, as appropriate; - 25.
+Welcomes the efforts of entities throughout the United Nations system to incorporate the 2030 Agenda for Sustainable Development and the Sustainable Development Goals set out therein into their work; - 26.
+Takes note of the work undertaken by the Special Rapporteur of the Human Rights Council on extreme poverty and human rights, including his reports submitted to the General Assembly at its seventy-sixth and seventy-seventh sessions, and notes the work of the Secretary-General to address the issues referred to therein; - 27.
+Decides to consider the question further at its seventy-ninth session, under the sub-item entitled "Human rights questions, including alternative approaches for improving the effective enjoyment of human rights and fundamental freedoms" of the item entitled "Promotion and protection of human rights".

-46th plenary meeting 16 December 2020
+54th plenary meeting 15 December 2022

-28 A/74/493.
+&lt;sup>28 A/76/177.